SuleimanFarah/sunpy/GSOC-2015-Dumindu-Buddhika.md

 `Database.fetch` - This also operates as the download method mentioned above.

-base path will be stored in sunpyrc file.
-If there was no base path specified download method will throw an exception.
+base path can be stored in sunpyrc file.
+It can also be optionally overridden at the time of the database creation.

+`db = Database('sqlite:///', basepath='/path')'`

 **3. Support all data supported by the `sunpy.lightcurve` module in the database.**